Manuella-R/C_graphics/README.md

 ## Prerequisites

-- Python 3
+- Python 3 and above
-- pandas library
+- pandas library (for data processing)
-- openpyxl library
+- openpyxl library(for handling excel files)
 - logging

 ## How it works